zero64801/koboldcpp-rocm/README.md

 - **(Nvidia Only) GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas` flag, make sure you select the correct .exe with CUDA support.
 - **Any GPU Acceleration**: As a slightly slower alternative, try CLBlast with `--useclblast` flags for a slightly slower but more GPU compatible speedup.
 - **GPU Layer Offloading**: Want even more speedup?
 Combine one of the above GPU flags with `--gpulayers` to offload entire layers to the GPU! **Much faster, but uses more VRAM**.
 Experiment to determine number of layers to offload, and reduce by a few if you run out of memory.
 - **Increasing Context Size**: Try `--contextsize 4096` to 2x your context size! without much perplexity gain.
-Note that you'll have to increase the max context in the Kobold Lite UI as well (click and edit the number text field).
+Note that you'll have to increase the max context in the KoboldAI Lite UI as well (click and edit the number text field).
 - If you are having crashes or issues, you can try turning off BLAS with the `--noblas` flag.
 You can also try running in a non-avx2 compatibility mode with `--noavx2`.
 Lastly, you can try turning off mmap with `--nommap`.

 For more information, be sure to run the program with the `--help` flag, or [check the wiki](https://github.com/LostRuins/koboldcpp/wiki).